-The group's level of business increased significantly, with positive impacts on the group's operating results.
-The group's financial position is satisfactory.
-The directors expect that the present level of activity will be enhanced for the foreseeable future and that operating results will be sustained accordingly.
+The group's level of business remains at sustained levels and its financial position remains satisfactory.
+The directors expect that the present level of activity will be enhanced for the foreseeable future and that operating results will remain at sustained levels.

 The improvement in the company's financial results for the current financial year resulted from a higher management fee income which exceeded expenditure incurred for managing the affairs of companies within the Mizzi Organisation.
-The company's net liability position remains tenable given that \in 8,261,800 (2011: \in 8,546,663) of the total liabilities are payable to other companies within the Mizzi Organisation, which have agreed not to withdraw their support.
+The company's net liability position remains tenable given that €8,341,928 (2012: €8,261,800) of the total liabilities are payable to other companies within the Mizzi Organisation, which have agreed not to withdraw their support.
 Furthermore, the company's shareholders have undertaken to provide the necessary finance and guarantees to the company to enable it to meet any obligations in full.